Do you know what a roundup post is?

-A round up post is when you gather a bunch of experts and get their input on one subject.
-It's like a mini interview with dozens of participants, focusing usually around one topic.
+A roundup post is when you gather a bunch of experts and get their input on one subject.
+It's like a mini interview with dozens of participants, usually focusing on one topic.

 They're a fantastic way to get comprehensive on one particular question.

 They can also be great for driving traffic.